Emmanueljaff/HomeWork/README.md

 * create a new branch name it after your last name or if you are working as a team, the name of the team
 * `git checkout -b <name of your branch`
 * create an a readme.md file explaining your difficulties and how you solved them At this point I don't have any difficulty.
+At the same time I am unsure if i am doing the right thing

 ## Home Work
 * Create an S3 bucket